Tanith Maxwell

-Tanith Maxwell (born 2 June 1976 in Durban) is a female South Africa runner who has competed over distances ranging from 10 km to the marathon.
+Tanith Maxwell (born 2 June 1976 in Durban) is a female South African runner who has competed over distances ranging from 10 km to the marathon.
 She represented South Africa at the 2006 Commonwealth Games, Australia, 2007 All Africa Games, Algiers, 2007 World Athletic Championship, Japan, 2009 World Athletic Championship, Germany, 2010 World Athletic Championship, Korea (DNR due to injury), and the 2012 Summer Olympics, London, running in the marathon.

 Tanith also competed in various races in Europe since 2004.